We are available Mon-Sat 9am-6pm MST 1-877-744-1179

 Buying guide: what matters for IEMs

 • Driver tech: Dynamic, balanced armature (BA), planar, or hybrid designs all shape speed, slam, and texture.
-Hybrids (like Grand Luna or Alien Brain) mix strengths.
+Hybrids (like Grand Luna, Bonneville, or Alien Brain) mix strengths.

 • Tuning / frequency response: Neutral for accuracy, V-shape for excitement, and warm for long, easy listening.
 Pick the curve that matches your music and ears.